-- 6.1 In addition to the risk management standard formulated in 2002 by The Association of Insurance and Risk Managers in Industry and Commerce (AIRMIC), the Institute of Risk Management (IRM) and the Public Risk Management Association (ALARM) that set out a structured approach to implementing risk management and achieving the risk management standard ISO 31000, ALARM has now issued a further document that sets out the core competencies that public services should meet to ensure risk management is embedded into an organsiation. - 6.2 Neither standard is intended to be prescriptive i.e. a box ticking exercise or a certifiable process.
-Both of the standards represent best practice against which organisations can measure themselves.
-The Council has reviewed its risk management policy against both of these standards.
+6.1 Despite the publication of ISO 31000, the global risk management standard, the Institute of Risk Management (IRM) has decided to retain its support for the original risk management standard.
+This historic standard was formulated in 2002 by The Association of Insurance and Risk Managers in Industry and Commerce (AIRMIC), the Institute of Risk Management (IRM) and the Public Risk Management Association (ALARM).
+It is still being referred to as it is a simple and accessible guide that outlines a practical and systematic approach to the management of risk.

+6.2 The standard is not prescriptive i.e. a box ticking exercise or a certifiable process.
+The standard represents best practice against which organisations can measure themselves.
+The Council has reviewed its risk management policy against this standard.

-7. Summary
+7.0 Summary